Azure/azure-cli/doc/telemetry/README.md

 - `ShellType`: cmd/bash/ksh/zsh/cloud-shell/...
 Note: may not be accurate.
 - `MacAddressHash`: SHA256 hashed MAC address
 - `MachineId`: GUID coming from the first 128bit of MacAddressHash
 - `UserId`: CLI installation id.
 Each CLI client installed locally will have a GUID as installation id.
+It's stored in $homeFolder/.azure/azureProfile.json
 - `SessionId`: SHA256 hashed result of CLI installation id, parent process (terminal session) creation time and parent process (terminal session) id.
 Note: may not be accurate.
 - `RawCommand`: CLI command name
 - `Params`: CLI command arguments (without argument value)